Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 - Charlotte has four wins against the spread in six games this year.

-- The 49ers have been underdogs by 7 points or more once this year and covered the spread.
+- The 49ers covered the spread in their only game when underdogs by 7 points or more.

-- Charlotte's games this year have hit the over on two of six set point totals (33.3%).

-- Charlotte is 3-0-1 against the spread and 4-0 overall when the team records more than 23.0 points.
+- Charlotte is 3-0-1 against the spread and 4-0 overall in games when it records more than 23.0 points.

-- The 49ers have six giveaways this season, while the Owls have eight takeaways .
+- The 49ers have turned the ball over six times, two fewer times than the Owls have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.